Defining cloud native

 - Containers make cloud native applications more reliable and portable across environments.
 Applications encapsulate code in one or multiple containers, and Kubernetes automates the deployment and operation of these containers.

 - A service mesh provides a dedicated infrastructure layer that facilitates communications between services or microservices and enables multi-cloud, multi-runtime connectivity with zero-trust application security, API protection, and data encryption.

-DevOps is the collaboration between software developers and IT operations with the goal of delivering high-quality software that solves customer challenges.
-DevOps creates a culture and an environment where building, testing, and releasing software happens rapidly, frequently, and more consistently.
+- DevOps creates a culture and an environment between software developers and IT operations where building, testing, and releasing high-quality software happens rapidly, frequently, and more consistently.

 “One of the things we’ve learned is that if you can’t get it to market more quickly, there is no doubt that the market will have changed and no matter how well you’ve engineered it or built it or deployed it or trained your folks, it’s not going to be quite right because it’s just a little too late.”

-Cloud native apps are built and deployed in a rapid cadence by small, dedicated feature teams to a platform that offers easy scale-out and hardware decoupling.
-This approach provides organizations with greater agility, resilience, and portability across cloud environments.
+Cloud native applications are built and deployed in a rapid cadence, by small, dedicated teams, to a platform that offers easy scale-out and the ability to decouple hardware.
+This approach provides organizations with the benefits of cloud native architecture such as greater agility, resilience, and portability across cloud environments.

 |Collaborative.
 Cloud native architecture facilitates DevOps, a combination of people, process, and tools that increases collaboration between development and operations teams to speed and smooth the transfer of finished application code into production.||Siloed.
 Traditional applications utilize an over-the-wall handoff of finished application code from developers to operations.
 Organizational priorities take precedence over customer value, resulting in internal conflict, slow and compromised delivery, and poor staff morale.|